dzuk-mutant/100r-theme-editor/README.md

 with the selection below.
 - All changes are immediate, and you can see the accessibility score of your theme in real time.
-- Drag the theme picture on the top section out to save your theme (or click the export button).
+- Click the export button to save your theme.

 ### How accessibility scores work

+The accessibility ratings here are different to Hundred Rabbits' own theme benchmark.

-The scores next to each combination in the grid is the contrast ratio.
-It's a number that's a ratio against 1, so '15.9' is 15.9:1.
-The minimum is 1 and the max is 21.
+The scores next to each combination in the grid is the WCAG contrast ratio.
+(It's a number that's a ratio against 1, so '15.9' is 15.9:1.
+The minimum is 1 and the max is 21.)

 These scores also have grades attached to them, these are the thresholds: